Does it feel like email consumes your life — or too much of your time at school or at home?

 I get owned by my notifications sometimes — on my phone and when I have Gmail open on my computer.
 A new message comes in and I switch over to read it.
 Then I answer it.
 Then it takes me forever to get back on task with what I was working on before.

-Another feature of Boomerang to keep you at your most productive self is Inbox Pause.
+Boomerang (boomeranggmail.com) is a Gmail-focused Chrome extension that offers Inbox Pause.
 It stops messages from landing in your inbox (causing those distracting notifications) until you’re ready for them.
 Set pre-determined times for all of your email to be delivered.

 It’s kind of like the mail carrier showing up at a specific time of day, but for your email.